jmesa/Fame-Modules/reporting/slackreport/README.md

-This module analyzes send a full HTML report of the last analysis to the selected slack channel (or channels.)
+This module send a full HTML report of the last analysis to the selected slack channel (or channels).
 Useful if you have isolated teams with no access to the malware lab.

-- Preliminary support of proxy
+- Preliminary poryx support.
-- Can send a PDF report, optionally.
+- PDF report, instead of HTML based.

 It was based on previous slack module https://github.com/certsocietegenerale/fame_modules/blob/master/reporting/slack.py

 ## Requeriments

-requests
+- requests
-slack legacy token
+- slack legacy token
-channel(s)
+- channel(s)
-FAME API key
+- FAME API key

 ## Configuration